Galette des Rois with Pistachio Frangipane

 Egg Wash:

-1 egg + 1 tablespoon milk or cream, beaten until combined.
+1 egg + 1 tablespoon whole milk, beaten until combined

 Simple Syrup: